cpunion/erlang_protobuffs/README.markdown

 Some of the protobuffs\_compile.erl module came from code written by Tim Fletcher.

-The rest of it and it's test suite was written by Nick Gerakines.
+Original written by Nick Gerakines.
 Major contributions have been made by Jacob Vorreuter.

+Lexx/Yecc parser, and most of the test cases by David Åberg